 - For proper social development, kittens should be kept with their litter (and mother, if possible) until at least 8 weeks of age.

-As of March 1, 2020, Friends of Strays is expanding our reach to help owned pets facing shelter surrender.
+Friends of Strays is expanding our reach to help owned pets facing shelter surrender.
 Pinellas County defines an Owner as any person possessing, harboring, keeping, or having control or custody of an animal or, if the animal is owned by a person under the age of 18 years, that person's parent or guardian.